sodacan-net/sodacan-core/docs/languageGuide.md

 		PUBLISH state[location] {on,off}

 ```
-which tells SodaCan that the `state` variable is separate for each location.
+which tells Sodacan that the `state` variable is separate for each location.

 While the state variable (and consequently messages) are per-location, we might need other variables that apply to the entire class.
 Consider a company that has a policy of putting all lights into auto mode at a certain time of day requiring motion detecting for the light to remain on.
 That time is set company-wide.
 In this case we would like to send a single message to the "OfficeLight" module with the time all offices should go into auto mode.